What is prohibited under the Sexual Misconduct Policy?

 - CMU's Employee Assistance Program – 800-788-8630

-- Health care providers, including medical professionals at CMU's University Health Services providing related health care services
+- Health care providers, including medical professionals at CMU's Student Health Services providing related health care services

 - Members of the clergy providing related clerical or spiritual guidance